madhurakhal/angular-cheetsheet/README.md

 4. ContentChildern `@ContentChildren(selector) tmplLstB: QueryList<TemplateRef<any>>`

 ### Shadow Piercing
 `::ng-deep.viewType {}` can be used to break the shadow dom or view encapulation in angular.
+I will only effect the Child Components only.